darius/cant/guide.md

 aren't special.
 (A use-before-define error can happen at runtime.)
 Variables are immutable.
-(There's a 'box' type for when you need a mutable variable; also, for development/debugging, you can update definitions in an 'interactive setting' such as the usual listener.
+(There's a 'box' type for when you need a mutable variable; also, for development/debugging, you can update definitions in an 'interactive setting' such as the usual listener.)
-XXX redefinitions are broken again)

 Collections follow a common protocol.
 Every collection is a kind of map.
 (Lists are sequences, which are maps from a natural-number index